Management’s Discussion and Analysis of Financial Condition and Results of Operations.

 •inherent limitations in our internal control over financial reporting;

-CPSI is a leading provider of healthcare solutions and services for community hospitals and other healthcare systems and post-acute care facilities.
-Founded in 1979, CPSI offers its products and services through six companies - TruBridge, LLC ("TruBridge"), Evident, LLC ("Evident"), American HealthTech, Inc. ("AHT"), iNetXperts, Corp. d/b/a Get Real Health ("Get Real Health"), TruCode LLC ("TruCode"), and Healthcare Resource Group, Inc. ("HRG").
-These combined companies are focused on improving the health of the communities we serve, connecting communities for a better patient care experience, and improving the financial operations of our clients.
-The individual contributions of each of these companies towards this combined focus are as follows:
+CPSI is a leading provider of healthcare solutions and services for community hospitals, their clinics and other healthcare systems.
+Founded in 1979, CPSI is the parent of six companies – Evident, LLC ("Evident"), American HealthTech, Inc. ("AHT"), TruBridge, LLC ("TruBridge"), iNetXperts, Corp. d/b/a Get Real Health ("Get Real Health"), TruCode LLC ("TruCode"), and Healthcare Resource Group, Inc. ("HRG").
+Our combined companies are focused on helping improve the health of the communities we serve, connecting communities for a better patient care experience, and improving the financial operations of our customers.
+Evident provides comprehensive acute care electronic healthcare record ("EHR") solutions for community hospitals and their affiliated clinics.
+AHT is one of the nation’s largest providers of post-acute care EHR solutions and services for post-acute care facilities.
+TruBridge focuses on providing business, consulting and managed IT services, along with its complete revenue cycle management ("RCM") solution, for all care settings.
+Get Real Health focuses on solutions aimed at improving patient engagement for individuals and healthcare providers.
+TruCode provides medical coding software that enables complete and accurate code assignment for optimal reimbursement.
+HRG provides specialized RCM solutions for facilities of all sizes.

-•AHT, which makes up our Post-acute Care EHR reporting segment, provides a comprehensive post-acute care EHR solution and related services for skilled nursing and assisted living facilities.
+•The EHR segment includes Evident and AHT, and provides comprehensive acute and post-acute care EHR solutions and related services for community hospitals, their physician clinics, and skilled nursing and assisted living facilities.

-•Get Real Health, included within our TruBridge segment, delivers technology solutions to improve patient outcomes and engagement strategies with care providers.
+•The Patient Engagement segment offers comprehensive patient engagement and empowerment technology solutions through Get Real Health to improve patient outcomes and engagement strategies with care providers.

-Our companies currently support acute care facilities and post-acute care facilities with a geographically diverse customer mix within the domestic community healthcare market.
-Our target market for our TruBridge services includes community hospitals with fewer than 600 acute care beds.
-Our target market for our acute care solutions includes community hospitals with fewer than 200 acute care beds.
-Our primary focus within this defined target market is on hospitals with fewer than 100 beds, which comprise approximately 98% of our acute care hospital EHR client base.
+Our companies currently support community hospitals and other healthcare systems with a geographically diverse patient mix within the domestic community healthcare market.
+Our target market for our RCM, EHR, and Patient Engagement solutions includes community hospitals with fewer than 400 acute care beds and their clinics, as well as independent or small to medium sized chains of skilled nursing facilities.
+98% of our acute care hospital EHR customer base is comprised of hospitals with fewer than 100 beds.
 The target market for our post-acute care solutions consists of approximately 15,500 skilled nursing facilities that are either independently owned or part of a larger management group with multiple facilities.

 See Note 17 to the condensed consolidated financial statements included herein for additional information on our three reportable segments.

-Our core strategy is to achieve meaningful long-term revenue growth by cross-selling TruBridge services into our existing EHR customer base, expanding TruBridge market share with sales to new community hospitals and larger health systems, and pursuing competitive EHR takeaway opportunities in the acute and post-acute markets.
+Our core strategy is to achieve meaningful long-term revenue growth by cross-selling RCM services into our existing EHR customer base, expanding RCM market share with sales to new community hospitals and larger health systems, and pursuing competitive EHR takeaway opportunities in the acute and post-acute markets.
+During 2020, we engaged a top-tier international consulting firm to assess our core growth strategy, with the outcome of this eight-week engagement being the confirmation of our current core strategy and the identification of other innovative potential growth opportunities.
 We may also seek to grow through acquisitions of businesses, technologies or products if we determine that such acquisitions are likely to help us meet our strategic goals.

-The opportunity to cross-sell TruBridge services is greatest within our Acute Care EHR customer base.
-As such, retention of existing Acute Care EHR customers is a key component of our long-term growth strategy by protecting this base of potential TruBridge customers, while at the same time serving as a leading indicator of our market position and stability of revenues and cash flows.
+The opportunity to cross-sell RCM services is greatest within our Acute Care EHR customer base.
+As such, retention of existing Acute Care EHR customers is a key component of our long-term growth strategy by protecting this base of potential RCM customers, while at the same time serving as a leading indicator of our market position and stability of revenues and cash flows.

 We determine retention rates by reference to the amount of beginning-of-period Acute Care EHR recurring revenues that have not been lost due to customer attrition from our production environment customer base.
 Production environment customers are those that are using our applications to document live patient encounters, as opposed to legacy environment customers that have view-only access to historical patient records.
-Historically, these retention rates had consistently remained in the mid-to-high 90th percentile ranges and have not materially deviated from this range during 2021 or the first three months of 2022.
+Since 2019, these retention rates have consistently remained in the mid-to-high 90th percentile ranges.
+We have increased customer retention efforts by enhancing support services, investing in tooling and instrumentation to proactively monitor for potential disruptions, and deploying in-application experience software that delivers application-specific insights while using our products.

 Turbulence in the U.S. and worldwide economies and financial markets impacts almost all industries.
 While the healthcare industry is not immune to economic cycles, we believe it is more significantly affected by U.S. regulatory and national health initiatives.
 In recent years, there have been significant changes to provider reimbursement by the U.S. federal government, followed by commercial payers and state governments.
 There is increasing pressure on healthcare organizations to reduce costs and increase quality while replacing the fee-for-service reimbursement model in part by enrolling in an advanced payment model that incentivizes high-quality, cost effective-care via value-based reimbursement.
 This pressure could further encourage adoption of healthcare IT and increase demand for business management, consulting, and managed IT services, as the future success of these healthcare providers is greatly dependent upon their ability to engage patient populations and to coordinate patient care across a multitude of settings, while optimizing operating efficiency along the way.